Scout24/oauth1-flow-doc-example/3-legged-oauth1/README.md

 ### Introduction
-- This is a spring boot application, which simulates a 3-legged-OAuth1 process.
+This is a spring boot application, which executes the three-legged OAuth1.0a flow and communicates with the ImmoScout24 API.
-- The documentation describes the flow of 3-legged oauth1,
- in order to have an access token, which with it you will be able to get data from a protected resource.

- ### Spring application insight
- - The application is using spring security, which uses by default a client credentials login security layer.
+We use Spring Security to secure the application with a login dialog and to sign requests to the ImmoScout24 API.

- ### Steps to run the application locally
+### Running the application
- - First thing you need to do is to set your own CLIENT_KEY and CLIENT_SECRET in code lines 34-35.
+1. First you need to set your own CLIENT_KEY and CLIENT_SECRET in the code.
+2. Run the application with maven using `mvn spring-boot:run`.
- - When the application runs, Spring will create a password to use it into the login page which Spring security creates.
+3. Once the application is running, Spring will print a password to stdin which you can use to login to the application.
-    ** the password will be shown in the logs as _*Using generated security password: 6865a337-3a2e-4cce-9531-4f82a3f76d41*_
+  The password will be shown in the logs as `Using generated security password: <spring security password>`
- - In the browser, navigate to: http://localhost:8080
- - Insert following credentials:
+4. Open a browser and navigate to: http://localhost:8080/load-real-estates
+5. Log in with the credentials:
     * username: user
-    * password: *Spring security generated password*
+    * password: *<Spring security generated password>*

- - Then you will be redirected to the ACCESS_CONFIRMATION_URL, where you need to confirm that the Consumer (Application) can (in the name of you) communicate with the service provider (Immoscout).
+6. The application will initiate the three-legged OAuth1.0a flow in which you will be redirected to ImmoScout24, where you need to confirm that the application can communicate with the ImmoScout24 API.
- - Then an access token will be obtained and with it you get the data from you need from the protected resource.

- ### What happens in code ?
- - A Protected data resource will be simulated with specific configuration.
- - After user logs in with spring security credentials, the method <code>initializeTokenExchange()</code> will be called, which into it a request token will be gained.
- - The user will be redirected to a specific ACCESS_CONFIRMATION_URL to confirm.
- - After confirming, the method <code>oauthCallback()</code> where into it the request token will be exchanged into an access token.
- - With the access token the user will be redirected to the targeted api to get data from the protected data resource, as you can see in the method <code>loadRealEstates()</code> (code line : 105-110)
+    ImmoScout24 redirects you back to the application where you will then see real-estate data that has been requested from the ImmoScout24 API.